 Like the microbiome, which hosts over 30 trillion bacteria, the virome is a normal component of your body.
 You should not be alarmed at this well-known and common fact.
 Every healthy body will be able to maintain a healthy balance of these elements and allow them to perform their useful functions within the body.
 Your own body is a literal virus making machine, contributing hundreds of virus to the world on a daily basis.
 Your 3 trillion eukaryote cells replicate on a regular schedule based on wear and tear from their individual functions.
 Bones replicate slowly but intestine cells replicate every day or two.

 This also means that disease or infection is NOT caused by person-to-person exchange of any bodily or microbial materials, such as viruses.
 It is certainly impossible to contract disease by inhaling air, or touching door knobs or being in close contact with other humans or animals.
 That is simply not how disease works.
 Fauci would like to see you believe that viruses are transferred this way, and, once finding their way into your body, inevitably attack and sicken or kill you.
 Please remember that viruses are dead.
-They do not stalk you, or try to enter your body, nor try to infect or sicken you.
-They are dead molecules than can only become a part of a living eukaryote cell by accident or chance, when it is used as material to form another RNA strand.
+They do not stalk you, or plan to enter your body, nor try to infect or sicken you.
+They are dead molecules than can only become a part of a living eukaryote cell by rare accident, when it fails to be disposed of, hangs up on a ‘receptor site and is used as raw material to form another DNA strand.
 Your immune system will very quickly identify this eukaryote as a defective foreign entity and kill it.

 We most certainly have dip-shits who spend your money weaponizing viruses and bacteria in their well-appointed government laboratories.
 These are inevitably patented and can be verified by anyone who wants to look into it.
 These are not naturally occurring and fortunately, are unstable, mutating their way into extinction quite rapidly.